SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/upgrade_to_selenium_4.en.md

 {{< /card >}}
 {{< /cardpane >}}

-#### マージCapabilitiesは、もはや呼び出し元のオブジェクトを変更しなくなりました

-以前は、別のCapabilitiesセットを別のセットにマージすることが可能であり、呼び出し元のオブジェクトを変更していました。
-今は、ここで、マージ操作の結果を割り当てる必要があります。
+#### Merging capabilities is no longer changing the calling object

+It was possible to merge a different set of capabilities into another set, and it was mutating the calling object.
+Now, the result of the merge operation needs to be assigned.

 {{< cardpane >}}
-{{< card header="Before" code=true lang="Java" >}}
+{{< card code=true header="Before" lang="Java" >}}
 MutableCapabilities capabilities = new MutableCapabilities();
 capabilities.setCapability("platformVersion", "Windows 10");
 FirefoxOptions options = new FirefoxOptions();
 options.setHeadless(true);
 options.merge(capabilities);

-As a result, the `options` object was getting modified.
+// As a result, the `options` object was getting modified.
 {{< /card >}}
-{{< card header="After" code=true lang="Java" >}}
+{{< card code=true header="After" lang="Java" >}}
 MutableCapabilities capabilities = new MutableCapabilities();
 capabilities.setCapability("platformVersion", "Windows 10");
 FirefoxOptions options = new FirefoxOptions();
 options.setHeadless(true);
 options = options.merge(capabilities);

-The result of the `merge` call needs to be assigned to an object.
+// The result of the `merge` call needs to be assigned to an object.
 {{< /card >}}
 {{< /cardpane >}}

-#### 古いFirefox
+#### Firefox Legacy

-GeckoDriverが登場する前は、SeleniumプロジェクトにはFirefoxを自動化するためのドライバー実装がありました（バージョン<48）。
-ただし、この実装は最近のバージョンのFirefoxでは機能しないため、もう必要ありません。
-Selenium 4にアップグレードする際の大きな問題を回避するために、`setLegacy` オプションは非推奨として表示されます。
-古い実装の使用をやめ、GeckoDriverのみに依存することをお勧めします。
-次のコードは、アップグレード後に非推奨になった`setLegacy` 行を示しています。
+Before GeckoDriver was around, the Selenium project had a driver implementation to automate Firefox (version <48).
+However, this implementation is not needed anymore as it does not work in recent versions of Firefox.
+To avoid major issues when upgrading to Selenium 4, the `setLegacy` option will be shown as deprecated.
+The recommendation is to stop using the old implementation and rely only on GeckoDriver.
+The following code will show the `setLegacy` line deprecated after upgrading.

 ```java
 FirefoxOptions options = new FirefoxOptions();